pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/Timer.md

 #####<function>alarm.callback(handler, * , arg=None)</function>

 Specify a callback handler for the alarm.
-If set to None, the alarm will be disabled.
+If set to `None`, the alarm will be disabled.

-An optional argument arg can be passed to the callback handler function.
-If None is specified, the function will receive the object that triggered the alarm.
+An optional argument `arg` can be passed to the callback handler function.
+If `None` is specified, the function will receive the object that triggered the alarm.

 #####<function>alarm.cancel()</function>